-George Russell is a Mercedes-AMG Petronas Motorsport supported British Racing Driver, competing in the 2017 GP3 Series with the reigning champions ART Grand Prix.
+George Russell is a Mercedes-AMG Petronas Motorsport supported British Racing Driver, who is the reigning 2017 GP3 Series Champion with ART Grand Prix.

 George Russell is a 19 year old British Rising Star from Kings Lynn, who is aiming to make the final steps up the motorsport ladder and reach the goal of Formula One.